Moesgaard Museum

 Moesgaard Museum (MOMU) is a Danish regional museum dedicated to archaeology and ethnography.
-It is located in Beder, a suburb of Aarhus, Denmark.
+It is located east of Beder, a village and suburb of Aarhus, Denmark.

 MOMU cooperates with the Institute of Prehistoric Archaeology, Medieval and Renaissance Archaeology and Anthropology at Aarhus University.
 The main part of the museum's archaeological collection is of Danish origin.
 In addition, the Ethnographical Collections contain almost 50,000 artifacts from all over the world.
 They are used both for research and exhibitions.
-The collection also contains photographic material, films and sound recordings.
-The museum's exhibitions presents several unrivaled archaeological findings from Denmark's ancient past, among others the Grauballe Man, the world's best preserved bog body and the large ritual weapon caches from Illerup Ådal, testifying the power struggles and warfare of the Iron Age.
+The collection also contains photographic material, films, and sound recordings.
+The museum's exhibitions present several unrivaled archaeological findings from Denmark's ancient past, among others the Grauballe Man, the world's best preserved bog body, and the large ritual weapon caches from Illerup Ådal, testifying to the power struggles and warfare of the Iron Age.
 The collection also contains seven local rune stones.
 Temporary exhibitions at the museum also display examples of the world's cultural heritage.

 Exhibitions

-A large new museum building, designed by Henning Larsen Architects, housing both exhibitions for the public and headquarters for academic activities, was inaugurated in 2014.
+A large new museum building, designed by Henning Larsen Architects, housing both public exhibitions and the headquarters for academic activities, was inaugurated in 2014.
 The museum building is constructed around a broad central staircase.
-The upper levels shows changing exhibits of history and culture from around the world, while the lower levels house the permanent exhibitions on Danish, Scandinavian and European history and culture.
+The upper levels show changing exhibits of history and culture from around the world, while the lower levels house the permanent exhibitions on Danish, Scandinavian, and European history and culture.

-The permanent indoor exhibitions comprise the Stone Age, Bronze Age, Iron Age and Viking Age as it unfolded in Denmark and Scandinavia specifically and an exhibition on Medieval Denmark in c.
+The permanent indoor exhibitions comprise the Stone Age, Bronze Age, Iron Age, and Viking Age as they unfolded in Denmark and Scandinavia, as well as an exhibition on Medieval Denmark from c.
 1050 to 1536.
-They are highly interactive in several languages, designed to appeal to as broad an audience as possible, without losing academic depth and accuracy.
-The prehistoric exhibitions includes these notable artifacts:
+They are highly interactive in several languages and designed to appeal to as broad an audience as possible, without losing academic depth and accuracy.
+The prehistoric exhibitions include these notable artifacts: